istvanzk/RadioHead-RasPi/README.md

 - 1 octet LENGTH (0 to 255), number of octets in DATA
 - 0 to 255 octets DATA
-- 2 octets CRC computed with CRC16(IBM), computed on HEADER, LENGTH and DATA
+- 2 octets CRC computed with CRC16(IBM), computed on HEADER, LENGTH and DATA On reception the, TO address is checked for validity against RH_RF22_REG_3F_CHECK_HEADER3 or the broadcast address of 0xff.
+In the default setup the transmitted TO address will be 0xff, the FROM address will be 0xff. and all such messages will be accepted.
+These setting permit the out-of the box RH_RF22 config to act as an unaddresed, unreliable datagram service.

 For technical reasons, the message format is not protocol compatible with the 'HopeRF Radio Transceiver Message Library for Arduino' http://www.airspayce.com/mikem/arduino/HopeRF from the same author.
 Nor is it compatible with